deknowny/reqsnaked/guide/user-guide/cookies.md

 ```

 !!!
 Todo
-    Cookies wrapper is not implement in beter way now, it comes later.
-Now you should pass cookies by string into cookie header and read it using some kind of `http.cookiejar`
+    Cookies wrapper is not implement in a better way now, it comes later.
+Now you should pass cookies by string into `Cookie` header and read it using some kind of `http.cookiejar`